rust-lang/book/nostarch/chapter18.md

 ### Extra Conditionals with Match Guards

-A *match guard* is an additional `if` condition specified after the pattern in a `match` arm that must also match, along with the pattern matching, for that arm to be chosen.
+A *match guard* is an additional `if` condition, specified after the pattern in a `match` arm, that must also match for that arm to be chosen.
 Match guards are useful for expressing more complex ideas than a pattern alone allows.

 The condition can use variables created in the pattern.
 Listing 18-26 shows a `match` where the first arm has the pattern `Some(x)` and also has a match